sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Custom Content Types**.
 Conveniently register and edit custom post types (CPT), custom taxonomies, custom field groups and options pages that integrates with Bricks, Breakdance, Oxygen and Elementor.
 This is an alternative for ACF Pro, Meta Box, Toolset, Pods or JetEngine.
 * **Content Duplication**.
 One-click duplication of pages, posts and CPTs.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables duplication only for certain user roles and post types, and adds location option for duplication link.
 * **Content Order**.
 Enable custom ordering of various post types that are hierarchical or support page attributes, in wp-admin.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables ordering of post types that are non-hierarchical and does not support page attributes, including media / attachments.
-It also enable toggling taxonomy terms and / or excerpt on the ordering page and applying the custom order on the frontend.
+It also enable toggling taxonomy terms and / or excerpt on the ordering page and applying the custom order on the frontend including for adjacent posts navigation.
 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Terms Order**.
 Enable custom ordering of terms from various taxonomies in wp-admin and on the frontend.
 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Media Categories**.
 Add categories for the media library and enable drag-and-drop categorization of media items.
 * **Media Replacement**.
 Easily replace any type of media file with a new one while ensuring no existing links will break.
 [ASE Pro](https://www.wpase.com/rdme-to-web) allows replacing media from the grid view of media library as well.